songkick/replaceinfiles/README.md

 ## API

-You can also run `replaceinfile` from node.
+You can also run `replaceinfiles` from node.

 ```js
 var replaceinfiles = require('replaceinfiles');